"Nothing in this world is as soft and yielding as water, yet for attacking the hard and strong, none can triumph so easily.”

 My father often recited the Tao Te Ching in my youth, shaping my understanding of the self and the power of nature.
 This quote in particular has had a profound impact on my work.

-I see the changing climate as an opportunity to holistically confront our practices of consumption and degradation.
 I seek new forms of climate solidarity through my work, ways for us to connect across cultures and environments.
 I turn to art as a method of cultural transmission when words aren't enough, and I seek to spark the environmental imagination.

 At Yale University, I am specializing in environmental studies and international policy, with my research examining the potential for alternative treaty frameworks grounded in cultural solidarity and artistic collaboration.
 I approach art as a diplomatic form: a means of joining into a collective experience where you can connect beyond words.
 I'm currently developing an international cultural coalition for climate, The Green Table Alliance, as we lead up to COP30.
 As the head of Yale's student delegation to the UNFCCC, I've been working with my team to develop U.S. grassroots mobilization for climate.